 Take a look at this picture.

-Let’s say, you have £100 spare and you want to start an INVESTING account for your child (more about this later).
+Let’s say, you have £100 a month available and you want to start an INVESTING account for your child (more about this later).
 If you put this money into 4 different index trackers across the globe (at £25 each per month), that should be enough to aim for a return of around 8% per annum.
 If you continued to do this for 18 years, by the age of 18, your son/daughter will have £48,935 in the account (this is assuming that it grows at 8% ON AVERAGE).
 Some years it will grow less, and some years it will grow more.

 POINT 1 – The more money you put in, the higher this amount will be at the age of 18.